aerospike/backup-go/cmd/asbackup/readme.md

       --prefer-racks string           <rack id 1>[,<rack id 2>[,...]]
                                       A list of Aerospike Database rack IDs to prefer when reading records for a backup.
+      --rack-list string              <rack id 1>[,<rack id 2>[,...]]
+                                      A list of Aerospike Database rack IDs to backup.
+                                      Unlike --prefer-racks, only specified racks will be backed up.
   -M, --max-records int               The number of records approximately to back up.
 0 - all records
       --sleep-between-retries int     The amount of milliseconds to sleep between retries after an error.
                                       This field is ignored when --max-retries is zero. (default 5)